What Is A Startup MVP & How To Build One?

 If your software is targeted at enterprise customers, consider reaching out directly to your ideal prospects.
 You may find some of your best early adopters by partnering with other companies who are willing to give your product a try and provide you with feedback.

 The MVP approach to building a startup is tried and true.
-Here are some success stories to prove it:
+Here are some success stories from real entrepreneurs to prove it:

 Airbnb